2011–12 Atlantic Coast Conference men's basketball season

-The 2011–12 Atlantic Coast Conference men's basketball season is the 59th season for the league.
+The 2011–12 Atlantic Coast Conference is the 59th men's basketball season for the league.

 Preseason

 The conference hosted its 50th annual media event, "Operation Basketball", on October 19 at the Ritz-Carlton hotel in Charlotte, North Carolina.
 At this event, the ACC media votes on how they believe each team will finish in the conference, the preseason All-ACC team, the preseason Player of the Year, and the preseason Rookie of the Year.